 Pipelines: Where are they?

-Virtually every resident of Texas lives near a pipeline.
-Our state is home to more than 500,000 miles of pipelines, but because they are typically located underground we can’t easily see them.
+Virtually every Texan lives near a pipeline.
+Our state is home to more than 225,000 miles of pipelines, but because they are typically located underground we can’t easily see them.

 Pipelines crisscross our yards, neighborhoods, communities, state and country safely transporting energy products every day.
 They connect to gas appliances in our homes and are located around our homes and businesses in underground corridors, called pipeline right-of-ways.